Systemic lupus erythematosus

-Viruses.
 Some research suggests an association between Epstein-Barr virus (EBV), the cause of mononucleosis, and increased risk of lupus.
 Other viruses or infections can also trigger SLE.

-Stress.
+Sunlight.

 Emotional or physical stress can trigger SLE flares.
 Smoking.

 Smoking is a risk factor for SLE and can increase the risk for skin and kidney problems in women who have the disease.
 Long-term heavy smokers are at highest risk.
+Chemicals.